 It is therefore a good idea to start discussing the choices with your supervisor as soon as possible during your first week at Oxford.
-Your choices have to be approved by the Organising Committee for the MSc and, in this respect, there are certain deadlines laid down in the regulations to which you must adhere.
-There are a number of important deadlines:
+Your choices have to be approved by the Director of the MSc and, in this respect, there are certain deadlines laid down in the regulations to which you must adhere.